-Policy Title: Disease Management for Laboratory Animals
+Policy Title: Disease Management of Laboratory Animals

-Surveillance, diagnosis, treatment, and control of disease are integral components of adequate veterinary care (Guide for the Care and Use of Laboratory Animal Care, 1996).
+Purpose: Surveillance, diagnosis, treatment, and control of disease are integral components of adequate veterinary care (Guide for the Care and Use of Laboratory Animal Care, 1996).
 Subclinical microbial, particularly viral, infections can occur in barrier- and conventionally-maintained animals.
 Such infections can seriously compromise experimental protocols by inducing profound changes in immunologic, physiologic, neoplastic, and toxicologic responses in infected animals.
 Therefore, control and elimination of known pathogens is vital for good science, as well as the health and well being of research animals.

-To prevent, eradicate, or manage infectious disease, the following actions are necessary:
+POLICY: To prevent, eradicate, or manage infectious disease, the following actions are necessary:

 - Animal health monitoring (e.g., serology, parasite examinations) will be performed under the direction of the research animal veterinarian.